Keneze/STA_Test/README.md

 ## console:
 - playwright install

+# Run Test
+- On your Visual Studio go to  Test --> Test Explorer --> Click Run to all all tests

 # Project Structure
 - Features/ - Contains SpecFlow feature files written in Gherkin.
 - StepDefinitions/ - Contains step definition files that implement the test steps.